B-CyberFunker/CATS22Tweaker/README.md

 N/A

 # Install
-Download the zip and use Magisk to install.
+Not yet possible, but it will be: Download the zip and use Magisk to install.
 Reboot.
 If you're on the stock ROM or otherwise already have the secondary display enabled, use the "NoScreen" version.

 # To do
-- Create a presentation screen.
 - Set the GSI.Image_Running prop at or before boot.
-- Make the presentation screen appear on screen lock and timeout.
 - Test the current script to see how much power is saved (if any).
-- Make the presentation screen customizable.
+- Release

 # Build
 Not required as the module is just a bunch of scripts at the moment.